 Our customers are identified as registered architects, registered interior designers, and registered landscape architects; students and examination candidates of these professions; building officials, plans examiners, and other regulatory officials; clients of design professionals and the general public; as well as non-registered persons working in related professions.
-Our customer list includes more than 22,000 email addresses.
-Our registrant base was 21,431 as of the end of Fiscal Year 2019, but changes hour by hour with online account management.
-This registrant count includes Active, Inactive, and Emeritus statuses and is intended only as a moment-in-time snapshot, not as a performance measure.
+Our customer list includes more than 32,000 email addresses.
+Our registrant base was 25,617 as of the end of Fiscal Year 2021, but changes hour by hour with online account management.
+This registrant count includes individual registrants with Active, Inactive, and Emeritus statuses, and firms, and is intended only as a moment-in-time snapshot, not as a performance measure.